ml4ai/automates/README.md

-The machine reading of the scientific papers is done using a tool built upon [processors](https://github.com/clulab/processors), the parsing of equations in PDFs of scientific papers is done using the [equations](https://github.com/clulab/equations) module, and the program analysis and model assembly is performed by [Delphi](https://github.com/ml4ai/delphi).
+The machine reading of the scientific papers is done using a tool built upon [processors](https://github.com/clulab/processors), the parsing of equations in PDFs of scientific papers is done using the
+[equation parser module](https://ml4ai.github.io/automates/equation_extraction) module, and the program analysis and model assembly is performed by [Delphi](https://github.com/ml4ai/delphi).